 Informed Consent & Pretest Counseling Checklist

 Informed consent is an important step in the genetic testing process.
-In addition to being required by some state laws and laboratories, thorough pretest counseling will save you time when you discuss genetic testing results with the patient.
+In addition to being required by some state laws and laboratories, thorough pretest counseling will save you time and increase patient understanding when you discuss genetic testing results with the patient.

 Discussion of these key points helps prepare an individual for the potential outcomes and limitations of genetic testing.